March 20, 2020

 MEDICAL SCHOOL IS demanding regardless of the circumstances, but now is an especially challenging time to be studying medicine.
 The COVID-19 coronavirus pandemic has CREATED public fear, and it’s understandable for a medical student to feel anxiety – especially if he or she is in clinical rotations and interacting with patients.

-HOW CAN YOU EFFECTIVELY CARE FOR PATIENTS, BE A LEARNED AND ALSO PROTECT YOURSELF?
+HOW CAN YOU EFFECTIVELY CARE FOR PATIENTS, AND ALSO PROTECT YOURSELF?

 The best course of action for med students to take, some experts say, is to strictly follow safety protocols and make an effort to “keep calm and carry on,”.
 BUT IS THIS REALITY?